MicrosoftDocs/azure-docs/articles/operator-service-manager/how-to-use-helm-option-parameters.md

 ms.custom: devx-track-azurecli

 ---
-# Use Helm option parameters to debug helm install failures
+# Use Helm option parameters to prevent deletion on install failure

 Site Network Service (SNS) deployments may fail because an underlying Network Function (NF) deployment fails to helm install correctly.
 Azure Operator Service Manager (AOSM) removes failed deployments from the targeted Kubernetes cluster by default to preserve resources.
 Helm install failures often require the resources to persist on the cluster to allow the failure to be debugged.
 This How-To article covers how to edit the NF ARM template to override this behaviour by setting the `helm install --atomic` parameter to false.